 Infrastructures are exposed to both physical and cyber attacks.
 Only a global approach to security, combining the detection of the slightest malfunction and analysis of the threat level, represents an appropriate defence.

 In sensitive infrastructures, permanent threats linked to competition from rivals, terrorism or criminal activities, can take several forms: intrusion attempts or extortion (ransomware), industrial espionage, destruction or damage to assets, even physical aggressions.

 The “cyber” risk is relatively recent but has expanded with the advent of new digital technologies.
 Of course, these technologies offer greater processing power, but also make open and connected architectures more vulnerable.
 “Cyberattacks not only affect IT but also OT (Operational Technology) which includes industrial systems and their environments (security, Building Management Systems, industrial safety systems etc.).”

-T but also OT!
+Cyberattacks affect IT but also OT! !

 We cannot address global safety without also taking into account the concept of functional safety, which of course depends on operational security.
 Its aim is to ensure that a system is intrinsically secure, with a safety level determined by the risk analysis and according to the specified safety objectives.

 When the Stuxnet worm, the first large-scale cyberattack against an industrial system, was propagated in 2010, this was the tangible evidence that our worst fears of attacks on sensitive facilities could be materialised.
 The virus was introduced into the operations network of the Natanz uranium enrichment plant in Iran, using an unsecured and infected USB drive.
 In France, after this event and other subsequent instances, the National Cybersecurity Agency (Anssi) took action to raise the awareness of Operators of Essential Services (OES) to the risks implicated in these types of threats.